I Don't Feel Hate: Music video

 The music video was released on the Eurovision Song Contest's YouTube channel on 25 February 2021.
 The music video features Jendrik Sigwart, along with the "middelfinger," worn by Sophia Euskirchen.
 The music video also features numerous of Jendrik's friends, including Myriam Kuppers, Elvin Karahurt, Madina Frey, Lasarah Sattler, Helge Lodder, and Simon Staiger.
 The music video starts off with the six mentioned waiting at a laundromat, all showing significant boredom.
 Suddenly, the "middle finger" and Jendrik arrives, with Jendrik on a sofa being pushed by the "middle finger."
 Awkwardness and confusion fills the room and everyone is silent, until one suddenly says "What the fu-' before being cut off by Jendrik, now playing "I Don't Feel Hate".
 Throughout the video, numerous examples of "hate" are shown, including sexism, pollution, etc.

 After a music interlude, the first form of hate is shown- bodyshaming.
-Simon is shown to be auditioning for a show called "Germany's Next Little Miss Sunshine", where he is relentlessly bullied by the judges for his body shape, throwing objects at him.
+Simon is shown to be auditioning for a show called "Germany's Next Little Miss Sunshine", where he is relentlessly bullied by the judges for his body shape, throwing tomatoes at him.
 Next, Elvin is shown to be a cleaner and picking up trash, presumably poor.
 Others, who are sitting on a bench (and presumably more rich and of higher class) see her and decide to throw litter at her and the ground, showing discrimination on someone's status and class.
 The video now cuts over to Helge, who is wishing to go into a nightclub.
 However, Helge is rejected because he is wearing makeup, and the bouncers hold up a sign that says "Makeup is only for women."
 After more bullying for all three, the three all fight back against their respective bullies.

 After the first chorus, Lasarah, who is shown to be a Muslim, is discriminated against.
 Lasarah is shown to be uncomfortable in a pool with others around her gossiping.
 Next, Myriam is shown to be baking many cakes and pastries, only for the crowd who wants them to not be satisfied and always want more.
 Lastly, Madina is shown in the middle of night walking alone, when a man decides to sexually assault Madina.
 The video cuts off to Jendrik, then back to all three who are now realizing what's happening.
 They fight back by beating them, throwing the person like a ragdoll, and smashing them into cakes.
 After the tap dance, the crew are all now shown to be celebrating together.
 However, just before the end, it all goes into chaos one last time, with the victims finally defeating the bullies.
 The video ends with Madina, after killing the sexual assaulter pulling an umbrella of presumably his anus.

 According to Jendrik on his Instagram, the stories shown in the music video are based on colors of the LGBTQ+ pride flag, with each color showing a form of disrespect.
 During the week of 26 April, he would feature each story and share experiences sent in by fans.